flutter/cocoon/dashboard/USER_GUIDE.md

 currently not accepting new commits.
 Check on Discord [#tree-status](https://discord.com/channels/608014603317936148/613398423093116959) for discussion about tree closures.

-Tree closures occur when the latests results for a test have returned as failing.
-Logs are found by clicking a task box then clicking "Download Logs."
+Tree closures occur when the latest results for a test have returned as failing.
+Logs are found by clicking a task box then clicking "view logs."

-### Why am I not able to download logs?

-Ensure that you are signed in to the app (top right).

-Reach out on Discord [#hackers-infra](https://discord.com/channels/608014603317936148/608021351567065092) to be added as an AllowListedAccount to Cocoon.

-When the DeviceLab migrates to LUCI, logs will be available without sign in.

 ### Why is a task stuck on "new task" status?

 The dashboard aggregates build results from multiple build environments, including Cirrus, LUCI, and DeviceLab.
-DeviceLab and Cirrus test every commit that goes into the `master` branch.
-However, LUCI may skip commits when they come in too fast.
+Due to limited capacity to run tests on physical devices, some tests may be batched (run for several commits).

 Flutter infra prioritizes running tasks against the most recent commits.
 This leads to some tasks never being run on a commit as the test coverage was provided from a more recent commit.

-DeviceLab tests are eventually run against every commit to ensure benchmark data is collected from every commit.
-This helps with triaging where performance regressions started.

 ### Why are some tasks outlined instead of solid?

-Outlined tasks indicate a task that is running experimentally.
+Outlined tasks indicate a task that is running as bringup.
 This can be for a number of reasons:
   1. Validating a new test before it can block the tree
   2. A test has become extremely flaky